atrocore/atropim/docs/en/faq/consulting-implementation-and-support.md

-## Which services are offered by TreoLabs GmbH?
+## Which services are offered?

 We offer a wide range of services that are directly and indirectly related to the introduction of a PIM system, including:

 - Consulting
-- Implementation of TreoPIM
+- Implementation of AtroPIM
 - Migration from other PIM systems
-- Integration of TreoPIM with third-party systems
+- Integration of AtroPIM with third-party systems
 - Programming of additional functions and modules
 - Maintenance and support.